Cruising With Cigars

 By: Gary Manelski

-This is the fifth and perhaps the last in a series of articles to appear on this website about the dwindling areas where cigar smoking is still permitted on cruise ships.
+This is the fifth and one of the last in a series of articles to appear on this website about the dwindling areas where cigar smoking is still permitted on cruise ships.
 I always recommend checking with a cruise line regarding its smoking policy before booking and making a final deposit on a cruise.

 Since I always follow my own advice, I took a cruise on the Holland America Eurodam during December 2016, only because cigar smoking was still allowed on stateroom balconies.
 However, before you react to this article, that policy would have already changed.
 Starting in 2017, smoking will no longer be permitted on balconies of the Holland America Eurodam.
 Cigar smoking was not allowed anywhere inside the boat, but will still be permitted on the starboard side of the Lido Deck near the aft of the ship (next to the Sea View Pool).
 It is a nice size area that is partially covered, as you can see in the picture.